Free Second Opinions & Same-Day Emergencies

 A dental veneer is a durable and natural-looking dental appliance that corrects cosmetic dental issues, such as discoloration, small gaps, chipped teeth, or minor misalignments.
 These convenient dental appliances perfect a smile in no time with the ability to instantly lengthen, enlarge, and straighten teeth.

-Dental veneers resist staining, stabilize the gum tissues, restore edges of teeth, and renew old dental work.
+Dental veneers resist staining, stabilize the gum tissues, restore the edges of teeth, and renew old dental work.
 With our custom-made dental veneers, patients are able to improve the look of their smile while enjoying the comfort and durability of a custom-fitted appliance that is nearly indistinguishable from natural teeth.

-Common Types Of Dental Veneers
+Common Types of Dental Veneers

 Porcelain Dental Veneers

 A porcelain veneer is a thin shell that is custom-made to fit on top of the patient’s natural tooth.
-Dental veneers made from porcelain are durable and long-lasting; they have a natural appearance; they do not stain easily; and they require removal of less tooth enamel than with dental crowns.
+Dental veneers made from porcelain are durable and long-lasting; they have a natural appearance; they do not stain easily; and they require the removal of less tooth enamel than with dental crowns.
 While porcelain veneers may be more costly than other types of dental veneers, they are the primary choice for dental veneers among our patients.

 Resin Dental Veneers

 Resin dental veneers are made from tooth-colored filling material, which is bonded to the tooth.
-In contrast with porcelain dental veneers, resin dental veneers are cheaper; they are easy to fix if damage occurs; and they require removal of less tooth enamel than dental crowns.
+In contrast with porcelain dental veneers, resin dental veneers are cheaper; they are easy to fix if damage occurs; and they require the removal of less tooth enamel than dental crowns.
 However, resin composite veneers are less stain resistant and less durable than porcelain veneers.

 Which Dental Issues Can Veneers Fix?